Blog

 We know that when we eat sugary treats, we can feel hungry soon after and often crave more.
 We know that drinking alcohol can give us munchies and that all willpower goes down the drain.
 We know that over-eating and drinking drain energy and can give us digestive issues.

-If you try out these 10 tips during the Festive Season, you still enjoy all your mince pies and mulled wine AND keep your energy up and avoid the “bloat”
+If you try out these 10 tips during the Festive Season, you can still enjoy your mince pies and mulled wine AND keep your energy up and avoid the “bloat”.

 1. Be mindful